Lalganj, Uttar Pradesh: Demographics

 In terms of employment, 23.09% of Lalganj residents were classified as main workers (i.e. people employed for at least 6 months per year) in 2011.
 Marginal workers (i.e. people employed for less than 6 months per year) made up 5.81%, and the remaining 71.10% were non-workers.
 Employment status varied significantly according to gender, with 47.08% of men being either main or marginal workers, compared to 9.01% of women.

 55.63% of Lalganj residents live in slum conditions as of 2011.
 There are 10 slum areas in Lalganj: Adarsh Nagar, Chaman Ganj, Chikvahi, Domahi, Mahesh Kheda, Pure Baba, Ali Nagar, Krishna Nagar, Sudan Kheda, and Pure Debi.
 These range in size from about 101 to 455 households and have between 8 and 13 tap water access points.
 The number of flush toilets installed in people's homes ranges from 91 to 338.
 All 10 areas are serviced by a mix of open and closed sewers.

-After 2012 there is a huge hike in population because of the establishment of the Modern Coach Factory.

-City

-Famous places are Tejgaon Complex located at main road and Hanuman temple that is located at Behta Chauraha (square).
-There is a post graduate college which offers various courses.
-The small distance from Rae Bareli allows students to study there.